DC Circuit Components 221

 oscillator

-overcurrent device
+overcurrent devices

 A component that protects circuits from excess current flow to prevent fires.
 Overcurrent devices include fuses and circuit breakers.